ipek-ozsasilar/Flutter_AI_Mindmate_Project/README.md

 - Notification Service (NotificationService)
 - Flutter Version Management (Sidekick)
 - build.yaml Configuration
-- Testing (UI: Maestro)
 ---

 ## Project Overview
 MindMate is a Flutter app where features are modularized under `features/`, services are grouped under `products/`, dependencies are managed with `get_it`, and resources are auto-generated via `flutter_gen_runner`.
 Hardcoded strings and numeric constants are avoided; strings live in `enums/strings_enum.dart` and sizes in `products/enums/sizes_enum.dart` as enhanced enums.
 The app generates answers using the OpenAI API, providing an AI integration for mobile.
+User experience is bilingual: message inputs and AI yanıtları hem Türkçe hem İngilizce karakterleri destekler, kullanıcı hangi dilde yazarsa uygulama da aynı dilde karşılık verir.

 ---